When the weather gets cold, spiders have two options for survival:

 These spiders are extremely shy and do everything they can to avoid human contact.
 They prefer to nest in dry, secluded areas where there is plenty of cover.

-The Brown Recluse spider is brown, and can be easily identified by what looks like a violin on their back.
+The Brown Recluse spider is not a common house spider in Massachusetts.
+But if you spot them, they appear brown, and can be easily identified by what looks like a violin on their back.
 They are venomous but will only bite if necessary.
 The best way to prevent these spiders is to hire a professional pest control company.
 However, eliminating favorable living conditions will help.

 Wolf Spider (Lycosidae)